tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 ###Regression Output
 * Coefficients and t-statistics - Each coefficient and its standard error is estimated from the data and is modeled by student-t distribution.
 A t-test is conducted to produce a p-value - a level of significance
 * Confidence interval - Confidence intervals can exist for the coefficients, the value of the regression line and for the prediction of a single obervation.
 They are not probabilities.
 Given a significance level, say 95%, the statistic you are measuring will capture the true value 95% of the time.
-* F - test: Determins if at least one of the predictors is necessary for the model.
+* F - test: Determines if at least one of the predictors is necessary for the model.
 Does not say which ones are significant.
 F-ratio = Explained variance / Unexplained Variance.
 F-Ratio equals 1 when the model explains nothing.

 ###Model Selection
 Building a model with all predictor variables typically isn't best practice (unless using penalized regression).
 Normally we look for parsimonious models - the least number of predictors with the highest predictive power.
 There are several ways to do this.

 ####Stepwise Selection
 * Forward Selection - Start with null model and add one variable at a time until some stopping criteria is met.
-Stop when eith AIC, BIC, Mallows CP, Adjusted R-squared stop improving
+Stop when AIC, BIC, Mallows CP, Adjusted R-squared stop improving
 * Backward Selection - Start will full model and remove one variable at a time until stopping criteria is met.
 * Forward and Backward selection - At each step, chose one variable to either add or remove from model
 * Best subset - make all possible models (not possible if number of predictors is large) and choose best